Layer Construction of Topological Crystalline Insulator LaSbTe: 2. Methodology

-\emph{Methodology.}---The Vienna {\it ab initio} simulation package (VASP)~\cite{kresse1996efficient,vasp} with the projector augmented wave (PAW) method~\cite{paw1,paw2} based on density functional theory was employed for the first-principles calculations.
-The generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof type~\cite{pbe} was used for exchange-correlation potential.
-The cut-off energy for plane wave expansion was set 300 eV.
-The BZ was sampled as grids of $8\times 8\times 4$ for \ti~and $12\times 12\times 3$ for \tci~in the self-consistent process, respectively.
+The Vienna {\it ab initio} simulation package (VASP)~\cite{vasp} with the projector augmented wave method~\cite{paw1,paw2} based on density functional theory was employed for the first-principles calculations.
+The generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof type~\cite{pbe} was used for the exchange-correlation potential.
+The cut-off energy for plane wave expansion was set to 300 eV.
+The Brillouin zone (BZ) was sampled as grids of $8\times 8\times 4$ for \ti~and $12\times 12\times 3$ for \tci~in the self-consistent process, respectively.
 A width of 0.02 eV was adopted in the Gaussian smearing method for Fermi level determination.
 We employed the experimental lattice parameters~\cite{charvillat1977cristallochimie,dimasi1996stability} and then fully relaxed the structure until the forces on all atoms were smaller than 0.01 eV/\AA.
-The band structures were calculated with and without considering of spin-orbit coupling.
+The band structures were calculated with and without considering of SOC.
+Because of the weak coupling between quintuple layers (QLs), different forms of van der Waals (vdW) functional, including optPBE-vdW, optB88-vdW and optB86b-vdW were adopted to check the effect of vdW interactions on the topology~\cite{Klime2010,Klime2011,vdw2007}.
 The WannierTools~\cite{WU2017} was employed to compute the surface states based on the maximally localized Wannier function (MLWF) constructed by Wannier90~\cite{2012maximally}.
-The phonon spectrum was computed using Phonopy program based on the density functional perturbation theory (DFPT)~\cite{togo2015first}.
-The Wilson-loop technique was used to compute Time-Reversal $\mathbb Z_2$ in single-layer calculation.
+The phonon spectrum was computed by the Phonopy program based on the density functional perturbation theory (DFPT)~\cite{togo2015first}.
+The Wilson-loop technique was used to compute TR $\mathbb Z_2$ in a single-layer calculation.